Top Reasons Ballots Get Rejected

 Ballot Not Enclosed???

-In the last election, the 2019 General Election, 349 New Jersey voters forgot to include their ballot in the envelope. 😕This is clearly another mistake that voters make.
+In the last election, the 2020 Primary Election, 3732 voters statewide sent in empty envelopes.
+In the 2019 General Election, there were 349 New Jersey voters forgot to include their ballot in the envelope. 😕 This happens in every election!
+This is clearly another mistake that voters make.
 PLEASE be sure you have all the pieces you need for your vote to count: your ballot; your inner envelope sealed with the Certificate filled out, signed, and attached; and your outer envelope sealed and Bearer portion filled out if you use one.
 If the outer envelope requires your return address, fill that out and anything else the instructions tell you to do!

 What are the other reasons for ballot rejection?